dxn-9/RustyCraft/README.md

 # RustyCraft

-> **This project is learning project for rust and wgpu.
+> **This project is a learning project for rust and wgpu.
 Don't take it too serious**

 ## Introduction

-This a basic minecraft clone and it has implemented:
+This is a basic minecraft clone with the following features:

 -   Map generation via fbm noise
 -   Placing and removing blocks